AbstractSDK/cw-orchestrator/docs/src/contracts/env-variable.md

 Optional, accepted values: `debug`, `error`, `info`, `warn`,  `trace`

  `RUST_LOG` defines the Log level for the application.
 This is actually a `Rust` flag that we use inside `cw-orch`.
-If working with this environment variable, don't forget to also initialize a logger at the beginning of you application to be able to see the output.
+If working with this environment variable, don't forget to also initialize a logger at the beginning of your application to be able to see the output.
 You can work with <a href="https://crates.io/crates/pretty_env_logger/" target="_blank">pretty_env_logger</a> for instance.

 ### CW_ORCH_SERIALIZE_JSON